EricssonBroadcastServices/AndroidClientPlayback/tutorials/tutorial-player-customization.md

 	player.play(asset, PlaybackProperties.DEFAULT);
 ```

-If one wants to implement custom controls, then all it has to be done is fetch the **EMPPlayerView** object in the activity and register a listener in the associated **EMPPlayer** instance.
+If one wants to implement custom controls, then all that has to be done is fetch the **EMPPlayerView** object in the activity and register a listener in the associated **EMPPlayer** instance.
-This listener must implement interface **IPlaybackEventListener** or extend class **EmptyPlaybackEventListener**.
+This listener must implement the **IPlaybackEventListener** interface or extend the **EmptyPlaybackEventListener** class.

 ```java
 EMPPlayerView view = (EMPPlayerView) findViewById(R.id.myempplayer);